 Men have always insisted that they really do get sicker.
 And now, they have a champion, a man who says science backs them up.
 Canadian researcher Dr. Kyle Sue, tired of hearing men’s complaints derided as exaggeration, decided to take a tour of the medical literature to see if there was any evidence to show that men actually do suffer more than women when they get the flu.
-His findings are published in the British Medical Journal.
+His findings were published in the British Medical Journal in December 2017.

 It can all be explained by hormones, suggested Sue, a clinical assistant professor at the University of Newfoundland.

 Based on animal studies, Sue argues that estrogen boosts the immune system, presumably making females of all sorts more resilient in the face of viruses.